 Impotence is when you are unable to maintain an erection.

 To remain erect your penis must become engorged with blood.
 Some conditions make this difficult however.
 Vascular (blood vessel) disease, e.g. Atherosclerosis (where fatty deposits narrow the arteries) may restrict blood flow to the penis, high fat/sugar diets, high blood pressure, diabetes, obesity and smoking are all common causes.

 This condition affects approximately 30 million men in the United States alone.

 As well as Atherosclerosis, other major causative groups include:

 In the 1970s researchers for the Journal of the American College of Cardiology surveyed 1,810 men about their risks of heart disease.
 In 1998 researchers contacted 844 of them who were still alive and asked them about their erectile function.
 The men who had risk factors for heart disease in the '70s were found much more likely to have erectile dysfunction 25 years later.
-The prostate